An improved lower bound for multicolor Ramsey numbers and the half-multiplicity Ramsey number problem

 Let $r(t;\ell)$ be the multicolor Ramsey number, that is, the minimum $r$ such that every $\ell$-coloring of the edges of the complete graph $K_r$ on $r$ vertices has a monochromatic clique of size $t$.

 Building on a breakthrough of Conlon and Ferber \cite{ConlonFerber}, Wigderson \cite{Wigderson} proved the lower bound

-Wigderson's variant of Conlon and Ferber's construction involves an explicit graph constructed from linear algebra over $\mathbb F_2$, a series of $\ell-2$ random maps from the vertex set of $K_r$ to the vertex set of this graph, and a random coloring of edges of $K_r$ not sent to edges of this graph by any map with the last two colors.
+Wigderson's variant of Conlon and Ferber's construction involves an explicit graph constructed from linear algebra over $\mathbb F_2$, a series of $\ell-2$ random maps from the vertex set of $K_r$ to the vertex set of this graph, and a random coloring with the last two colors of those edges of $K_r$ not sent to edges of this graph by any of these maps.

-We give the slight improvement with the exponent $.266027$ improving over $\frac{3}{8} \log 2 = .2599302$.
+We give the slight improvement with the exponent $.383796$ improving over $\frac{3}{8} =.375$.
 We obtain this by replacing the explicit linear algebraic graph with an Erd\H{o}s-R\'enyi random graph, with the probability that each edge lies in the graph slightly less than $1/2$.
 (If we took the probability to be exactly $1/2$, we would recover Wigderson's bound \cite{Wigderson}).
 Thus our argument follows, in part, the suggestion of Alon and R\"odl \cite[p.
 140]{AlonRodl} to combine random homomorphisms with random graphs for the multicolor Ramsey number problem.

-We further analyze this approach to multicolor Ramsey numbers by observing that the key property of this graph is that it provides a good bound for a certain variant of the two-color Ramsey number problem, which we call the half-multiplicity Ramsey number problem.

-This problem is approximately equidistant between the classical two-color Ramsey problem, which asks for the largest graph with no independent set of size $s$ and no clique of size $t$, and the Ramsey multiplicity problem (\cite{ErdosComplete}, see also \cite[\S2.6]{ConlonFoxSudakov}), which asks us to minimize the total number of independent sets of size $s$ and cliques of size $t$.
-The half-multiplicity problem asks us to minimize the total number of independent sets of size $s$ in a graph with no cliques of size $t$.
+We further analyze this approach to multicolor Ramsey numbers by relating it to a 1962 problem of Erd\H{o}s, which asks for the asymptotics in $n$ of the minimum number $f(n,s,t)$ of independent sets of size $s$ in a graph $G$ with $n$ vertices that contains no clique of size $t$.
+This problem is approximately equidistant between the classical two-color Ramsey problem, which asks for the largest graph with no independent set of size $t$ and no clique of size $s$, and the Ramsey multiplicity problem (\cite{ErdosComplete}, see also \cite[\S2.6]{ConlonFoxSudakov}), which asks us to minimize the total number of independent sets of size $t$ and cliques of size $t$.